Esri/arcgis-gitops/aws/arcgis-enterprise-base-windows/infrastructure/README.md

 The deployment's Monitoring Subsystem consists of:

-* An SNS topic and a CloudWatch alarms that monitor the target groups and post to the SNS topic if the number of unhelathy instances in nonzero.
+* An SNS topic and a CloudWatch alarms that monitor the target groups and post to the SNS topic if the number of unhealthy instances in nonzero.
 * A CloudWatch log group
 * CloudWatch agent on the EC2 instances that sends the system and Chef run logs to the log group as well as memory and disk utilization on the EC2 instances.
 * A CloudWatch dashboard that displays the CloudWatch alerts, metrics, and logs of the deployment.